Facts and threats to kiwi

 Due to the cultural significance to Maori and the traditional knowledge about the bird, tangata whenua are a key stakeholder in kiwi management.
 For a number of local iwi and hapu throughout New Zealand, this relationship between tangata whenua and kiwi has been formally recognised as part of their Treaty of Waitangi settlement claims, which encompass specific references to species recovery work.
 This includes the Ngai Tahu Claims Settlement Act 1998.

 Kiwi have become flagship species for conservation and are often used as a measure for the state of our natural environment and the outcome and value of community conservation projects.

-Today, more than 80 community groups actively protect kiwi over a combined area estimated to be similar to - or potentially greater than - the 70 000 ha protected by DOC on public conservation land.
-Land is managed for wild populations, as well as at fenced predator-proof sites and on predator-free islands.
+Today, more than 90 community and iwi-led groups actively protect kiwi over a combined area estimated to be 230,000 ha – very similar to the amount of public conservation land protected by DOC for kiwi.
+Land is managed for wild populations, as well as at fenced predator-proof sites and on predator-free islands

-In areas where we do the work to control predators, kiwi numbers are increasing.
-On the Coromandel, for example, the kiwi population is doubling every decade thanks to intensive predator control.
+In areas where we control predators, kiwi numbers are increasing.
+On the Coromandel for example, the kiwi population is doubling every decade thanks to intensive predator control.

 Other threats include habitat modification/loss and motor vehicle strike, as well as the small population size and distribution of some species.
 New avian disease and parasites that may reach New Zealand present a further threat to kiwi populations.

 In most parts of the country, stoats are responsible for approximately half of kiwi chick deaths on the mainland.
 Without management only 10% of kiwi chicks survive to the age of six months.
 Young kiwi chicks are vulnerable to stoat predation until they reach about one kilogram in weight, at which time they can usually defend themselves against stoats.

 Dogs frequently kill adult kiwi and can cause catastrophic declines in local populations.